migo2023/Student_Performace_Predictor/README.md

 # Student Performace Predictor

-This is my submission for the GDCC Induction Task-2 in the AI/ML domain.
+This is my submission for the GDSC Induction Task-2 in the AI/ML domain.